technix/atrament.ink/docs/atrament-basics/choices.md

 ## Click to continue

 A single choice with text `>>>` is treated as "click to continue".
-Choice list is not shown, and player can continue story by clicking the screen or pressing "Space" or "Enter" key.
-After 3 seconds of inactivity, animated hint is displayed in the bottom of the screen.
+The choice list is not shown, and the player can continue the story by clicking the screen or pressing the "Space" or "Enter" key.
+After 3 seconds of inactivity, an animated hint is displayed at the bottom of the screen.

 ```
-This story will proceed when user clicks screen.
+This story will proceed when the user clicks the screen.
 + [>>>] -> next_knot
 ```

 You can also provide a delay in **seconds** for the "click to continue".
 A timed choice is presented as a slightly different circular button.
-After the delay, story continues automatically.
+After the delay, the story continues automatically.
 ```
-This story will proceed either after user clicks screen or after 3 seconds.
+This story will proceed either after the user clicks the screen or after 3 seconds.
 + [>>>3] -> next_knot
 ```

 Click-to-continue choice can be configured:
-* `clickable` - pause before the choice becomes clickable and player can continue the story.
-If omitted, player can click and continue story immediately.
+* `clickable` - pause before the choice becomes clickable, and the player can continue the story.
+If omitted, the player can click and continue the story immediately.
 * `animation` - pause before displaying animation.
 If omitted, the animation displays immediately.
-* `continue` - pause before story continues automatically.
-If omitted, the game continues only after click or keypress.
+* `continue` - pause before the story continues automatically.
+If omitted, the game continues only after a click or keypress.

 All pauses are set in seconds.
 ```